dfstio/list3/README.md

 ### claim
 New claim is being created in ./data folder.
-Private key is being generated and permalink of a claim is peterson hash of private key
+Private key is being generated and permalink of a claim is peterson hash of private key.
 ```
 Usage: list claim [options] <name>